 Paralysis of the arm

-This delivery complication can cause injury to the mother as well as the baby:
+This delivery complication can cause injury to the mother as well as the baby, with possible effects including:

 Tearing of the perineum

 Fistula or a hole through the tissue between the vagina and the rectum

 Some cases of shoulder dystocia in childbirth are preventable when medical providers identify the risk factors and take proactive corrective measures.
 If a woman has gestational diabetes, is obese during pregnancy, has a small pelvis, or has a larger-than-average baby, the doctor can prevent shoulder dystocia by: